 There are two Route questionnaires used to capture information about respondents.
-Both are available for you to download on the website.
+Both are available for you to download on the website here.

 The present data is based on fieldwork conducted between September 2012 and August 2017.

-Visibility adjustment is the factor which, unique to the properties of each poster site, defines how likely you are to see a poster.
+Visibility adjustment is the factor which, unique to the properties of each contact with a poster or screen, defines how likely you are to see a poster.